sameer2800/Lightoj-Solutions/README.md

 	lazy propagation with segment tree

+##Solution 1166 :

+	greedy , dfs

+	for every misplaced number ,write dfs to find where the number is appearing and count this values.

 ##Solution 1233 :

 	this one is a good dp problem.I  Built the solution from bottom up manner.